sushmita-mandloi/sushmita-mandloi/README.md

 </div>

 I am a **Software Engineer and Data Analyst** pursuing an Integrated M.Tech in Computer Science & Engineering (Computational & Data Science) at **VIT Bhopal University**.
-My work focuses on data analytics, business intelligence, SQL, Python, and visualization, with an interest in turning complex datasets into meaningful business insights.
+My work focuses on data analytics, business intelligence, SQL, Python, and visualization, with a strong interest in turning complex datasets into meaningful business insights.

 I enjoy working across the complete analytics workflow — from data cleaning, transformation, and exploratory analysis to dashboard development and insight generation.
 My background in both software engineering and data analytics allows me to approach problems with a balance of technical implementation and business understanding.